create-juicey-app/juicebox/README.md

 - Use the web interface to upload files.
 - Share the provided direct link to your uploaded file.

+### Cloudflare / CDN notes

+If you front Juicebox with a CDN such as Cloudflare the server will send cache headers on file downloads so the CDN can serve files from the edge instead of the origin.
+That reduces download latency and origin bandwidth use dramatically for files that are requested more than once.

+Behaviour implemented by the server:

+- For files with a long TTL the server will send: `Cache-Control: public, max-age=31536000, immutable` so browsers and CDNs cache aggressively.
+- For files with a shorter remaining TTL the server will use `Cache-Control: public, max-age=<remaining_seconds>` and set an `Expires` header derived from the file metadata.

+When you delete a file the server will attempt to purge the corresponding edge cache entry via the Cloudflare Purge API.
+Purges run in the background (do not delay the HTTP delete response).
+Purge calls are optional and only attempted when the following environment variables are set:

+- `CLOUDFLARE_ZONE_ID` — the numeric or hex zone identifier for your site
+- `CLOUDFLARE_API_TOKEN` — an API token with the `Zone.Cache Purge` scope for that zone

+If those variables are not present the server will safely no-op and continue functioning normally (useful for local development / tests).

 ---

 ## API